testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #strategic`

 :white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices that are used for unit tests.
+By definition, the developer-experience is a

-Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story, fast, DX
+Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story, fast, DX.
+Adoption, 10 seconds

 <br/>